 What makes Mott MacDonald unique for me is the sheer range of opportunities on offer, and yet without feeling overwhelmed by the size of the organisation.
-The environment team at Mott MacDonald is big, but I have worked with almost everyone in it in the UK at some point or another since I joined, and it has made it feel like a community.
-There are always opportunities for me to go visit other offices and meet people in person who I have perhaps only spoken to on the phone.
+The environment team at Mott MacDonald is big, but I have worked with almost everyone in it at some point or another since I joined, and it has made it feel like a community.
+There are always opportunities for me to go visit other offices and meet people in person, who I have perhaps only spoken to on the phone.
 With a smaller organisation, there wouldn’t be such a large range of projects and disciplines to get involved with.

 What support have you had whilst working towards your chartership?